The first 3 Jesuits

 pace of work—administering the Province, fund-raising, preaching,

+traveling.
 (Martin, The Jesuits, p.
 352).

 President Truman

-was SETUP!!
+was SET-UP!!

 Just